Event Reminder: Star Conquest's storyline relaunch event is this Saturday, the 11th, at 11PM game time! That's 7PM eastern and 4PM pacific!

 About the recent past...

-- The Outsider War has affected everyone in the past decade, with the vast majority of humanity's resources now being fed directly to the Outsiders.
+- The Outsider War affected everyone in the past decade, with the vast majority of humanity's resources once being fed directly to the Outsiders.
 The Outsiders succeeded in breaking in the collective spirit of humanity, and nearly everyone alive feels this to some degree.

-- The whereabouts of the great juggernaut "Leviathan" are unknown.
+- The whereabouts of the great juggernaut "Leviathan," a hero of pre-War battles against the IFS, are unknown.
 The ship has acquired an almost mythical status in the years since the last sighting.

 - Several capital ships were constructed by the Coalition prior to its disbanding.
 At least one was fully completed and flown in battle, only to be apparently stolen by unregistered pilots upon the Coalition's abdication.